Hydropunctaria alaskana

 Hydropunctaria alaskana is a species of crustose lichen in the family Verrucariaceae.
+The lichen forms a dark, cracked crust on rocks near the sea that occasionally become submerged by water.
+The species is distinguished by its small, dome-shaped fruiting bodies that protrude from the dark crust and produce microscopic spores inside flask-shaped structures.
+It was discovered in 2020 in Alaska's Glacier Bay National Park and Preserve and is also found on islands in Alaska and British Columbia.

+Taxonomy

-Found in Alaska, it was described as a new species in 2020 by Holger Thüs and Sergio Pérez-Ortega.
-The type specimen was collected from the Hoonah-Angoon Census Area in Glacier Bay National Park, where it was found growing on metamorphic rocks beside a creek.
+The lichen was described as a new species in 2020 by Holger Thüs and Sergio Pérez-Ortega.
+The type specimen was collected from the Hoonah-Angoon Census Area in Glacier Bay National Park and Preserve, where it was found growing on metamorphic rocks beside a creek.
 Buellia coniops and Verrucaria aethiobola were other lichens on the same rock.
-Hydropunctaria alaskana is also known to occur on Mitkof Island in Alaska, and on Vancouver Island in British Columbia.